How Will The Northern Ireland Protocol Impact Pharma Companies?

 Why Is It Being Introduced?

 In December 2017, the UK and EU committed to ensuring that there would be no physical checks or infrastructure on the island of Ireland.
 However, this proved difficult to do while maintaining the integrity of the EU single market and allowing the UK the freedom to have a clean break from the EU.
-The EU proposed a Northern Ireland-only backstop where NI would remain in the EU’s customs territory and align with EU single market rules, but this was rejected by the then Prime Minister.
+The EU proposed a Northern Ireland-only backstop where Northern Ireland would remain in the EU’s customs territory and align with EU single market rules, but this was rejected by the then Prime Minister.

 The protocol means that goods will not need to be checked along the Irish border, between Northern and Southern Ireland, when the new UK-EU relationship begins, on 1 January.
 Northern Ireland will remain part of the UK customs territory but must align with the EU customs regulations.
 However, to comply with EU requirements, checks will be required on certain goods entering Northern Ireland from Great Britain (England, Scotland, and Wales), thus creating a regulatory and customs border in the Irish sea.